 - A declaration by the applicant to the effect that he is not conditioned by any legal disposition or judicial decisions to exercise hunting activities or to hold a firearm licence.

 - The Mozambique Government charge a licence fee for each animal you intend to hunt.
 The fee needs to be paid before the hunt starts and is non-refundable should you cancel the hunt or not take the animal while on the hunt.
 Technically, if you can return to hunt the same animal without paying another licence fee only if the second hunt occurs before the opening of the following hunting season (April 1st).

-- You may have wondered why there is such a huge discrepancy between the licence fees charged by different outfitters, let alone when compared to the actual Metical amount the Government require when converted into US$.
+- You may have wondered why there is such a large discrepancy between the licence fees charged by different outfitters.
 This because some hunt areas have extra charges which are lumped into the licence fee, such as the Niassa reserve blocks which have to pay nearly 100% extra.
 Then on other concessions there are extra conditions in their contracts where the operators have to pay additional fees to local communities.
 Game farms have to pay an additional 15% 'restocking fee'.
 On top of this, there are provincial differences, differences in each concession contract depending how old the contract is, all of which leads to different licence pricing.
 Then, of course, some operators may add a profit margin to the licence fees.

 - Often added into the licence fee or itemised separately is a Government levy of 15% of the licence fee.

 - Should you wound and lose an animal, you must pay the full licence fee, an extra Government levy of 15% of that animal's licence fee, if you have not done so already and the trophy fee.